senna1128/senna1128.github.io/content/research/overview.md

   flip_alt_rows: false
 ---

-I was trained as a [statistician](https://en.wikipedia.org/wiki/Statistician) during my Ph.D. studies, but as a postdoc, my research interests have expanded to encompass other areas such as operations research, scientific computing, and industrial engineering.
-My research is rooted in the **<span style='color: red;'>mathematical foundations of data science</span>**, with a focus on high-dimensional statistics, nonlinear and nonconvex optimization, control theory, and scientific machine learning.
-My ultimate research goal is to develop a new generation of **<span style='color: red;'>stochastic numerical methods</span>** that can exhibit promising **<span style='color: red;'>statistical and computational efficiency</span>** in solving complex problems in statistics and engineering.
+I was trained as a statistician during my Ph.D. studies, but my postdoctoral research has expanded to encompass other areas such as operations research, scientific computing, and industrial engineering.
+My research is rooted in the **<span style='color: black;'>mathematical foundations of data science</span>**, with a focus on high-dimensional statistics, nonlinear and nonconvex optimization, control theory, and scientific machine learning.
+My ultimate research goal is to develop next-generation **<span style='color: black;'>stochastic numerical methods</span>** with promising **<span style='color: black;'>statistical and computational efficiency</span>** in solving complex problems in statistics and engineering.

 To achieve this, I develop practical methods by leveraging classical optimization techniques, such as exact penalty, augmented Lagrangian, trust region, active set, and interior-point methods.
-I revisit, reform, and redesign these techniques to address pressing modern challenges, including **<span style='color: red;'>scalability</span>**, **<span style='color: red;'>reliability</span>**, and **<span style='color: red;'>adaptivity</span>**.
+I revisit, reform, and redesign these techniques to address pressing modern challenges, including **<span style='color: black;'>scalability</span>**, **<span style='color: black;'>reliability</span>**, and **<span style='color: black;'>adaptivity</span>**.

 Currently, my research focuses on the following topics:

-* <font size="3"> Constrained stochastic optimization </font>
+* Constrained stochastic optimization </font>
-* <font size="3"> Statistical inference of stochastic second-order methods </font>
+* Statistical inference of stochastic second-order methods </font>
-* <font size="3"> Machine learning with physics-informed constraints </font>
+* Machine learning with physics-informed constraints </font>
-* <font size="3"> Stochastic real-time optimal control \& model predictive control </font>
+* Stochastic real-time optimal control \& model predictive control </font>
-* <font size="3"> Semiparametric graphical models </font>
+* Semiparametric graphical models </font>